Frequently Asked E-BIKE Questions

 Generally electric bikes in Canada will range from 250 watts to 750 watts.
 750 watts is the maximum power to still be considered a bicycle - and that equates to 1 horsepower.

-- How long does it take to charge the battery?
+How long does it take to charge an ebike battery?

-- How much does it cost to charge the battery?
+How much does it cost to charge an ebike battery?

 In general, it will cost $0.05 to $0.20 to charge an electric bike battery pack.
 This will depend on what your local electricity supplier charges.
-With this in mind, most employers will not mind if you charge your battery at work.
+Most employers will not mind if you charge your battery at work.

 When e-bikes first arrived on the scene a number of years ago the sensor technology was not as well developed and there was a noticeable delay between applying pedal pressure and the e-bike motor engaging.
 So, at that time, a throttle was advantageous especially when starting on a hill.
 We have found, though, that a number of riders with throttle capability tend to rely on their throttles often and treat their electric assist bike more like an electric scooter and they rarely pedal.
 With the sensor technology available in the latest quality electric assist bikes, especially on mid-drive motors, a throttle is really not necessary.

-You may find that adding an electric bike to your lineup of bikes expands what you can do with a bicycle.
+Whatever your reason - adding an electric bike to your lineup expands what you can do with a bicycle.
 For instance, with an electric cargo bike you can take the kids to school, commute to work, pick up groceries, and enjoy a nice bike ride at the end of a long work day.
 Remember, you can never have too many bikes!

 Also, you may know of family and friends that currently don’t ride a bike but would enjoy riding an electric bike. eBikes can “level the playing field” so that couples and/or friends of different riding ability levels can enjoy riding together.